unicef/project-connect-daily-check-app/README.md

 <h3><a id="design-and-architecture" class="anchor" aria-hidden="true" href="#design-and-architecture"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>
 Design and Architecture</h3>
 <p></p>
-GigaMeter is a Windows-based desktop application that can be installed on a school's computer and configured easily to send internet connectivity information to the GigaMeter database.
+GigaMeter is a Windows-based desktop application that can be installed on a school's computer and configured easily to send internet connectivity information to the Giga Maps database.
 It uses a Network Diagnostic Tool (developed and maintained by M-Lab) to test internet connectivity.

 <h3><a id="system-requirements" class="anchor" aria-hidden="true" href="#system-requirements"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>